7 Edits And Revisions I Use For Posts In My Blog Editing Services

 Make sure your posts say “This person cares about the people in their lives and the groups they belong to”.

-To succeed here, you’ll want to determine precisely what groups and people matter most to your readers.
+To succeed with this aspect of a blog editing service, you’ll want to determine precisely what groups and people matter most to your readers.
 Sometimes this is easy—when people care for family, friends, etc. But sometimes it’s more challenging.
 What, exactly, do people who read about gardening care about?

 I chose gardening because I know nothing about it, and I fancied a challenge, so this might not be quite right.
 However, I’d guess that people who read about gardening care about their homes, and by extension they care that the people around them live comfortably.
 They probably also enjoy nature.
 So, to succeed on a gardening blog you will need to write your blog posts in such a way that they say “My readers care about their homes, their family, and nature” and you will want to communicate that message in everything you write.